-Recently, I stumbled upon Bill Gammell's ebook on marketing lessons learned from Seinfeld.
-Because of Seinfeld's pop-culture resonance, I've been mulling over the idea of a Seinfeld-themed post for a while now - but I'd never taken the time to conceptualize it.
-Thankfully Bill's ebook demonstrated not only how to make some meaningful connections between Seinfeld and the world of marketing, but how to do so in a way that was surprising and fun.
+I recently stumbled upon Bill Gammell's ebook on marketing lessons learned from Seinfeld.
+Because of Seinfeld's ongoing pop-culture resonance, I've been mulling over the idea of a Seinfeld-themed post for a while now - but I'd never taken the time to further conceptualize it.
+Thankfully Bill's ebook demonstrated not only how to make some meaningful connections between Seinfeld and the real world, but how to do so in a way that was surprising and fun.
 It got me thinking: Are there any meaningful training lessons to be learned from Seinfeld?

-Having moved beyond PowerPoint basics, I'm looking for cool techniques and new tools to augment my PowerPoint designs and help me take them from good to great.
+Continuing the recent trend of PowerPoint in the news, I stumbled upon an article in USA Today that provided some tips and advice for designing more engaging presentations.
+While the advice was good, for me, more dos and don'ts aren't really helpful.
+Having moved beyond the basics, I'm looking for cool techniques and new tools to augment my PowerPoint designs and help me take them from good to great.
 Ideally these tools are easy to use and help me to create better-looking, highly effective content more quickly - and free is always good, too.
-If you’re like me and you’re looking for some free and easy ways to amp up your PowerPoint designs, I’ve found these four free tools are a great place to start.
-Read more